 Hiding who you are to be liked prevents real connection.

-These help with the anxiety — but sometimes the deeper issue is that trust itself feels broken.
-When you can't believe people genuinely care even with evidence, it might help to explore why trust feels so difficult.
+When you can't believe people genuinely care even with evidence, it might help to explore why trust feels difficult.

 When Trust Itself Feels BrokenReach Out Anyway